Electricity Is Everywhere

 Who Should Wear Dielectric Safety Eyewear?

-Dielectric protective eyewear is recommended for anyone working around electrical hazards.
-To include electrical linemen, electronic repair technicians, battery maintenance and testing personnel, maintenance mechanics, and industrial machine repair technicians.
-Keep in mind, additional safety equipment may be required for specific situations.
+Dielectric protective eyewear is recommended for anyone working around electrical hazards, including electrical linemen, electronic repair technicians, battery maintenance and testing personnel, mechanics, and industrial machine repair technicians.
+Keep in mind that additional safety equipment may be required for specific situations.
 Make sure you perform a thorough risk assessment before performing any electrical work.

 Dielectric Eyewear At Home

-Dielectric safety glasses are a great option in the home as well, especially for the hobbyist or handyman, adding an extra level of protection against electrical shock.
-When choosing safety glasses, be sure they are ANSI Z87.1 certified as well as having a wraparound lens to provide a near-perfect orbital seal.
-Safety glasses that provide this seal helps protect against flying objects such as fragments when cutting wires and even sparks and other flying particles.
+Dielectric safety glasses are a great option in the home, especially for the hobbyist or handyman, adding an extra level of protection against electrical shock.
+When choosing safety glasses, be sure they are ANSI Z87.1 certified and have a wraparound lens to provide a near-perfect orbital seal.
+Safety glasses that provide this seal helps protect against flying objects such as fragments when cutting wires, sparks, and other flying particles.

 Top 5 Dielectric Safety Glasses

 Crews Law 2: A lightweight dielectric frame and wraparound lens offers an uninterrupted field of vision, paired with a greater coverage area to help prevent side impact.
-Available in a variety of lens tints for almost every application, with a soft nosepiece and TPR (Thermal Plastic Rubber) temple inserts.
+Available in various lens tints for almost every application, with a soft nosepiece and TPR (Thermal Plastic Rubber) temple inserts.

-Bolle Prism: Ultra-lightweight dielectric frame and superior optical quality with both anti-scratch and anti-fog lens coatings.
+Bolle Prism: Ultra-lightweight dielectric frame and superior optical quality with anti-scratch and anti-fog lens coatings.

 Pyramex Trulock: Weighs only 21 grams.
 The dielectric frame features a unique hinge design with soft nylon temples that lock into place.
 Available in multiple lens colors.

 Pyramex Cappture: Designed to fit over your prescription eyewear.
 Featuring temples that extend from the browbar, these dielectric OTG safety glasses offer the ability to customize your fit for the perfect comfort level.
 Available in multiple lens colors.
-And, offers an optional lens gasket for increased dust and airborne particle protection.
+And provides an optional lens gasket for increased dust and airborne particle protection.